 Milk and milk products, such as cheese and yogurt, provide calcium, potassium, and other nutrients.
 If you avoid dairy or have trouble digesting dairy products, include no sugar added soy, almond, or coconut milk.

 Whole grains include brown rice, 100% whole grain breads and rolls, and Steel Cut Oatmeal.
 Quinoa is a whole grain that is high in protein, lacks gluten, and is easy to prepare.
 Try substituting Quinoa for white rice in meals to increase your protein intake.
+In general, whole grains are more beneficial than processed carbohydrates like white breads.

-Eat a variety of protein foods that are low in fat.
+Eat a variety of protein-rich foods that are low in fat.
 Include seafood, lean meat and poultry, Greek yogurts, eggs, beans, soy products, and unsalted nuts and seeds.
 Some soy products are highly processed and not as good for you as other types of soy.
 Edamame (young soybeans in a pod) would be a good choice for adding healthy soy to your diet.
 It is recommended that individuals get at least 10% of calories from proteins.

 Foods to avoid or reduce